electron/electron/docs/tutorial/quick-start.md

 ### electron-prebuilt

-If you've installed `electron-prebuilt` globally with `npm`, then you need only run the following in your app's source directory:
+If you've installed `electron-prebuilt` globally with `npm`, then you will only need to run the following in your app's source directory:

 ```bash
 electron .